top of page

 Can foster parents adopt?

-Often a child in foster care is unable to return home and may become available for adoption.
-Foster parents are often considered when making an adoption plan due to their attachment with the child.
+When reunification with family is not possible for a child in foster care, they may become available for adoption.
+Foster parents are often considered when making an adoption plan due to their history and attachment with the child.
 Other factors are also considered and it is important to be aware of this from the beginning.
 When a foster parent chooses to adopt, the child does not have to undergo any further transitions and it is a beautiful opportunity to maintain a bond.
-It is important to note, however, that if you are purely interested in adoption, foster-to-adopt is not the most appropriate route.
+It is important to note, however, that if you are purely interested in adoption, Canada does not have a foster-to-adopt program.
 Foster parents are specifically trained to work with birth families and reunification is always the primary goal.
-If your goal is to adopt rather than to foster, then please refer to our adoption FAQ.
+If your goal is to adopt rather than to foster, then plan to pursue adoption right from the beginning.